"Katira subjected her to years of abuse"

 Katira had been a London-based executive for Hamilton Lane, an asset management company which is headquartered in the United States.

-He resigned from his job after pleading guilty to the domestic abuse charge.
+He resigned from his job before he pleaded guilty to anything.
 He had been on leave from the company since the case went to court in 2018.

 He had been involved in primary fund investing in EMEA and select emerging markets, spanning buyouts, growth capital, venture capital and credit funds.